-During the num lock mode, except for 1, pressing the keypad only enters the numeric digits.
+During the num lock mode, except for (1), pressing the keypad only enters the numeric digits.
 Subsequent presses of the same key inserts the same digit to the text message (no multi-tap).

-- 1 or to TMS. - 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Press the Menu Select button directly below Comp to see the compose options. - 4 Press the Menu Select button directly below New to compose a new message. - 5 A blinking cursor appears on the Compose screen.
+- 2 Press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Press the Menu Select button directly below COMP to see the compose options. - 4 Press the Menu Select button directly below NEW to compose a new message. - 5 A blinking cursor appears on the Compose screen.
 Use the keypad to type or edit your message.